bangadang/stackIT/FS25/Dataengineering.md

 		- statistical techniques (linear regression, neural networks )

 ## Data Warehouse modelling
-- A data model is designed with the needs of the analysis in mind.
+- A data model/centralized system is designed with the needs of analysis in mind.
 Since the goal is to gain some knowledge for future (business) decisions through:
 	- performance indicators
 	- measurments of different perspectives/ dimensions
 	- structures